We all want the best things.

 You’d think that not much could go wrong with a beard brush, but those made from metal or plastic are known to snag and damage your beard hairs over time.

-In terms of price, for the best beard brush, you should be looking at around £12/$15 for a standard brush and no more than £20/$25 for a premium option.
+In terms of price, for some bang for your beard brush buckb, you should be looking at around £12/$15 for a standard brush and no more than £20/$25 for a premium option.
 After that, you’re just paying for branding and exclusivity.

 The Best Beard Comb